 Contact Joe at email@example.com

 Ryder Waldron (Monthly Blogger)

-As a lifelong Star Wars fan, I was drawn to Coffee With Kenobi because I really enjoy critical analysis and breakdown of the saga.
-I am a Rogue 74 with Star Wars in the Classroom, and while being a dentist for 13 years I use Star Wars to teach oral hygiene to elementary school children.
-I am one of the co-hosts of Idiot’s Array, a Star Wars podcast, and the Dental Realist Podcast.
-I am also a co-author with two friends of So You Want To Be A Dentist? and So Now You’re A Dentist?, books aimed at helping new and future dentists have a more enjoyable career.
-My favorite movie is The Empire Strikes Back and it is the first Star Wars movie I can remember seeing in theaters.
-Besides Star Wars, I also love sports, especially basketball, and I have an amazing wife who is very supportive of my fandom, and three great boys who join in it with me.
+As a lifelong Star Wars fan, Ryder was drawn to Coffee With Kenobi because he really enjoys critical analysis and breakdown of the saga.
+Ryder is Rogue 74 with Star Wars in the Classroom, and while being a dentist for 15 years he uses Star Wars to teach oral hygiene to elementary school children.
+He is one of the co-hosts of Idiot’s Array, a Star Wars podcast, and the Dental Realist Podcast.
+Ryder is also a co-author of So You Want To Be A Dentist? and So Now You’re A Dentist? books aimed at helping new and future dentists have a more enjoyable career.
+His favorite movie is The Empire Strikes Back and it is the first Star Wars movie he can remember seeing in theaters.
+Besides Star Wars, Ryder also loves sports, especially basketball, and has an amazing wife who is very supportive of his fandom, and three great boys who join in it with him.

 James Worthington (Monthly Blogger)

 James has been married to Liane, his college sweetheart, since 1999.
 That’s when all the fun began.
 In fact, their honeymoon ended with a viewing of The Phantom Menace on opening night.
 He has better memories of that evening than she does.
 He was born and raised in the Philadelphia area, and she is from New Jersey.
 Together they have three children, the older two being teenagers now.
 He is the priest at Holy Apostles Orthodox Church, a young mission parish in the beautiful Finger Lakes region of New York.
 By way of hobbies and interests, James is completely enthralled with the Star Wars universe, an avid yet amateur genealogist and committed sports fan.